Mirror Configuration¶

 no

-Bandersnatch creates a plain-text file at the specified location containing a list of all files created or updated during the last mirror/sync operation.
-The files are listed as absolute paths separated by blank lines.
+If set, Bandersnatch creates a plain-text file at the specified location containing a list of all files created or updated during the last mirror/sync operation.
+The files are listed as absolute paths, one per line.

 This is useful when mirroring to an offline network where it is required to only transfer new files to the downstream mirror.
 The diff file can be used to copy new files to an external drive, sync the list of files to an SSH destination such as a diode, or send the files through some other mechanism to an offline system.

-If the specified path is a directory, Bandersnatch will use the file name “mirrored-files” within that directory.
+If the specified path is a directory, Bandersnatch will use the file name “mirrored-files

 The file will be overwritten on each mirror operation unless diff-append-epoch is enabled.